ADAS Sensor Calibration Increases Repair Costs

 Figure 1.
 Typical ADAS sensors.
 LIDAR is not yet used in production vehicles.
 (Image: Texas Instruments)

-To do their jobs, ADAS rely on inputs from a variety of sensors that allow the systems to “see” what is happening around the vehicle.
+To do their jobs, ADAS rely on inputs from a variety of sensors that allow the systems to “see” what is happening around the automobile.
 The most common are camera, radar and ultrasonic sensors.
 Steering sensors are also used to help determine the direction of vehicle travel.
 Some systems use information from a single type of sensor, but others combine information from multiple sensors – a process called sensor fusion – to obtain a more accurate “view” of the situation.

 The most common types of ADAS sensors are cameras, radar units, ultrasonic transmitters and steering angle sensors.
 Here is more information about each.